 It is important to note that this bursary scheme requires that the recipients participate in a 3 year training contract at the company following graduation.

-If you want to know more about the application process, find out here.
+If you want to know more about the application process, find out on their wesbite.

 Contact details: Tel: 011 647 7111 and email: firstname.lastname@example.org